a2stuff/a2d/res/notes/testplan.md

 * Run Apple > Calculator.
 Drag Calculator window to bottom of screen so only title bar is visible.
 Type numbers on the keyboard.
 Verify no numbers are painted on screen.

 * Configure a system with a realtime clock.
 Launch DeskTop.
-Run the Date desk accessory.
+Run the Date and Time desk accessory.
 Press Escape key.
 Verify the desk accessory exits.
 Repeat with the Return key.

 * Configure a system with a Mockingboard and a Zip Chip, with acceleration enabled (MAME works).
 Launch DeskTop.
 Run the This Apple DA.
 Verify that the Mockingboard is detected.

 * Run DeskTop on a system without a system clock.
-Run Apple > Control Panels > Date.
+Run Apple > Control Panels > Date and Time.
 Set date.
 Reboot system, and re-run DeskTop.
 Create a new folder.
 Use File > Get Info.
 Verify that the date was saved/restored.

-* On a system with a system clock, invoke Apple > Control Panels > Date.
+* On a system with a system clock, invoke Apple > Control Panels > Date and Time.
 Verify that the date is read-only.

 * Open a folder containing directory.
 Open a folder by double-clicking.
 Apple > Sort Directory.
 Verify that files are sorted by type/name.